 The Best Lubricating Eye Drops

 Blink Tears are the best eye drops I’ve found, and I’ve tried quite a few.
-My mother and friend have both tried Systane drops and found them to be adequate, but I really like the way the Blink Tears product feels in my eye.
+My mother and friend have both tried Systane drops and found them to be adequate, but I like the way the Blink Tears product feels in my eye.
 I don’t know whether my dryness is caused more by spending too long at the computer or by my inherited tendency toward eye dryness, but Blink clears it up.

 Since it’s probably a serious problem that you brought you here, you need a serious solution.
 That’s why I now recommend Blink Gel Tears Eye Drops — available from Amazon.
 Designed for moderate to severe dry eyes, these are a step up from the brand’s regular eye drops and many miles ahead of those artificial tears drops sold in some drugstores and discount chains.